Dan5ku/blog-comparison-react-vue-angular/README.md

 ![image](https://github.com/user-attachments/assets/792bc9f3-5c5a-4d91-a156-43ed5f107675)

-Vue’s Composition API pairs well with TypeScript, making it easier to write and reuse typed logic across components.

 ### Angular

 Angular is built entirely with TypeScript out-of-the-box, which is one of its key advantages.
 There's no additional setup needed for TypeScript since Angular was designed with it from the ground up.
 This makes Angular a great choice for teams that prioritize type safety, tooling, and scalability.